th2-net/th2-conn-dirty-fix/README.md

       matches: C
 ```

-**NOTE**: When multiple groups match the specified selector the first one matching will be selected
+**NOTE**: When multiple groups match the specified selector the action will be applied to all of them.

 Actions are specified in `then` block of transformation definition: